Real-Time Neural Materials using Block-Compressed Features: Limitations and Future Work

 \section{Limitations and Future Work}

 In this section we discuss some of the limitations of our neural material model and offer avenues for future work.

-\paragraph*{Reconstruction artifacts} In some part of the reconstructed material, we experimented material's layer bleeding and color shift.
-These artifacts generally affect the overall visual quality of the material.
+\paragraph*{Reconstruction artifacts} Our reconstructed material can experience layer bleeding and color shift.
 Since our model is exploiting correlation between the channels and projecting the data into a smaller dimensional space, we believe these artifacts occur when there is small correlation or their absolute values are too divergent.
 In addition, the use of a decoding network consisting of only one hidden layer makes our model struggle with reconstructing and separating the data from the material layer.
-Even increasing the network size is hardly an option considering the potential overhead, it should be possible to overcome these issues by designing a decoder network that separates the reconstruction of uncorrelated layers.
+Even increasing the network size is hardly an option considering the potential overhead.
+It should be possible to overcome these issues by designing a decoder network that separates the reconstruction of uncorrelated layers.
 In addition to that, we could learn a tone mapping operator to map each output to the corresponding values.
 The challenge here, is to keep the decoding network small in order to maintain real-time performance, so we leave this to future work.

-\paragraph*{Reconstructing High Frequencies} Our model may struggle to learn high-frequency details that impair the quality.
-This as a consequence of the features being of lower resolutions of the target reconstruction one.
-In this setting the decoder network must perform some super-resolution.
-However, we use a very shallow network, which prevent the effective use of positional encoding that could have helped bring out more high frequency information like shown in NTC.
-As future work, we want to investigate the usage of non square features (i.e., larger resolution in one dimension).
-This would allow to encode higher frequencies separately in horizontal and vertical directions while keeping the memory the same.
+\paragraph*{Higher quality reconstruction} \RV{Depending on the profile, our model may struggle to learn high-frequency details which results in a slightly over-smooth reconstruction.
+This is a direct consequence of having neural features with only 3 channels and a very small decoder network, which prevent the effective use of positional encoding that could have contributed additional high frequency information as shown in \cite{ntc2023}.
+Increasing the number of channels is key here.
+However, it is not straightforward in the context our BC neural features as the BC6H format is only capable of compressing RGB images.
+One way to overcome this is to group the high dimensional features into sets of 3 and process them independently.
+In this context, our \NBC2k++ configuration can be seen as one where we have three neural layers where the first one has 6 channels.}